Use Hair Mineral Analysis To Design Nutrition Plans?

 When you focus on HEALTH, focus first on MINERALS.
 Why?

 Minerals are required to activate thousands of enzymes in the human body.
 They are even more important than vitamins because without minerals, vitamins cannot function.
-Plants manufacture vitamins, and our bodies manufacture a few vitamins, but minerals must be obtained from the soil by plants, or from food or water by our bodies.
-Minerals work in pairs and groups, with one mineral affecting the levels of another; therefore minerals must be in balance with one another or there will be imbalance and improper functioning in the body.
-This is why a given mineral may be helpful for one person and detrimental to another, and also why a given person may need to supplement a particular mineral for a time, but eventually stop benefitting from it.
-Only with proper testing is it possible to know whether a given person should take a particular mineral.
+Plants manufacture vitamins, and our bodies can manufacture a few vitamins, but most vitamins and all minerals must be obtained from the soil by plants, or from food or water by our bodies.
+Minerals work in pairs and groups, with one mineral affecting the levels and activities of at least one and often several others.
+Therefore, minerals must be in balance with one another — for example calcium in balance with magnesium and zinc in balance with copper — or there will be imbalance and thus impaired functioning in the body.
+For this reason, a particular mineral may be needed by virtually everyone in the modern world (for example, zinc) and yet when it is supplemented, it is found to be helpful for one person, yet detrimental to another even though it is needed!
+This is also why a person may supplement a particular mineral and benefit initially, but eventually stop benefiting; in such cases it is likely that there is an imbalance among the body’s minerals.
+For best health minerals need to be balanced.
+Only with proper testing and an understanding of mineral interactions is it possible to know whether a given person should take a particular mineral, and for how long.

 Can you imagine having:

 A Sharp Mind

 Greater Spiritual Connectedness

 Freedom From Pain